amkorg1/OSPF-Drain/README.md

 <H1># OSPF-Drain</H1>
+ Drain can be defined as moving Network traffic away from a device or interface.
 <strong>Synopsis : </strong>
 In a production environment we may require draining traffic away from a particular device to undertake maintenance on that device and undrain traffic to return to before.
-In OSPF network - For maintenance, we can divert traffic by automating drainage of a router and then resume traffic after completion
+In OSPF network - For maintenance, we can divert direction of traffic by automating drainage of a router and then resume traffic after completion
 This can be implemented in GNS as done here or on real routers in network, in the same way.

-<strong>Here I have implemented the same idea in an OSPF network.</strong>
+<strong>Here I have implemented the same idea in an OSPF network in GNS3 with VM.</strong>

 <strong>Links : </strong>
 Host C1 – Switch     -f2/0   -R1